jostylr/event-when/README.md

 __arguments__

 * `ev`  A string that denotes the event.
 The string up to the first colon is the actual event and after the first colon is the scope.
-To pass along an object named by the scope, the handler needs to have a `~` at the end of the action.
 * `data` Any value.
 It will be passed into the handler as the first argument.
-* `target` Any value, usually an object that the handler takes the data and uses to modify target.

 __return__

 The emitter for chaining.
-The events may or may not be already emitted depending on the timing.
+The events may or may not be already handled by their handlers (generally will be, but if it hits the loop max, then it clocks over.

 __scope__